 "But when he casted the curse to kill you, something happened.
 No one knows what, but you didn't die, and then an explosion happened.
 You-Know-Who wasn't heard from again.
 Many think he's dead or just too weak to carry on.
 But that's why everyone knows your name.
 No one, ever, has survived the Killing Curse.
 Except you, Mr. Potter.
 You're the Boy-Who-Lived, as I'm sure you'll hear people call you."

 Harry leaned back in his chair and took in some air slowly.
 How was he supposed to respond to that?
 Never, in all his life, did he expect people to care about or even notice him, much less actually be famous.
 Did that mean that wherever he went people were going to stare at him, at his scar?
 Harry already didn't like the idea of that.

 "I'm truly sorry for your loss."
-The small Professor said.
+The small Professor said noticing the grief in his eyes.
 "I really enjoyed teaching your parents, I'm sure they would be proud that you're doing all this on your own.
 May I ask where your relatives are?"

 Harry winced slightly, "They and I don't get along really.
 So, I thought it would be better to do this on my own."
 Not to mention that he doubted his Aunt and Uncle would actually let the "freak" go to his "freak school."

 Something flashed behind the professor's eyes that Harry felt was irritation, but somehow knew that it was directed at his Aunt Petunia.
 Harry looked away from the Professor with a shake of his head, not sure what that was.

 They sat quietly while the Grangers spoke with the Goblin on values of the different coins and exchange rates.
 Harry noticed that there was a small pile of gold coins that he assumed were galleons on the floor of the vault with silver and bronze coins stacked next to them.
 He assumed that those were sickles and knuts.